AveeAd/AveeAd/README.md

 <br/>

-- 🔭 I’m currently working on Javascript/TypeScript; create web applications using MERN Stack.
+- 🔭 I’m currently working on Javascript/TypeScript; create web and mobile applications.
 - 👯 I’m looking to collaborate on any javascript/Typescript projects.
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->